 What do you associate the idea of a sexless marriage with – Failure?
 Shame?
 Hopelessness?
 Apathy?
 The fact that these are the thoughts and feelings elicited by the topic means that we often shy away from addressing it.
 Many people struggle in a sexless marriage.
-It’s not an easy topic to talk about but it’s important and needs to be discussed in order for people to understand what’s happening and know how to deal with it in healthy, constructive ways.
+It’s not an easy topic to talk about but it’s important and needs to be discussed for people to understand what’s happening and know how to deal with it in healthy, constructive ways.

 Some people think that sex dies once you are married or have kids.
 Others might also believe that if you and your spouse go through a period of little to no sex, there’s something wrong with you or your relationship.
 You might think that once the “spark” is gone, it will never come back.
-The good news is that all of those beliefs, as common as they are, are actually misconceptions about sex in marriage.
+The good news is that all of those beliefs, as common as they are, are misconceptions about sex in marriage.

-Tips to improve a sexless marriage:
+Tips to Improve a Sexless Marriage

 Practice good self-care.

-Taking care of your body with good nutrition, regular exercise, and adequate sleep can help increase your mood, energy level, and self-confidence – all of which are factors that make a difference in your sex live.
+Taking care of your body with good nutrition, regular exercise, and adequate sleep can help increase your mood, energy level, and self-confidence – all of which are factors that make a difference in your sex life.

 Make an effort to connect with your spouse in other ways.

 Go for a walk together.
 Hold hands.
 Massage each other’s feet.
 Curl up on the couch and read a book to each other.
 Attend a destination couples retreat.
-These simple acts are often the most powerful ones and can make a huge difference in sparking desire that may have been dormant for a while.
+These simple acts are often the most powerful ones and can make a huge difference in sparking desires that may have been dormant for a while.